Scarletcurve188/Week-3-Homework-A-High-Stakes-Investigation/A High Stakes Investigation.md

 In the notes file, add a summary that explains the following:

-        There is always one dealer and one player active during the time of the losses: Billy Jones and Mylie Schmidt respectively.
+There is always one dealer and one player active during the time of the losses: `Billy Jones` and `Mylie Schmidt` respectively.

-        They were also both playing and working at the same time on 13 occasions, which is highly suspicious.
+They were also both playing and working at the same time on `13 occasions`, which is highly suspicious.

 ### Step 4: Scripting Your Tasks